sdhar3/ADA-Project/README.md

 * The models are basically sentiment analysis if the min_count is increased and the polarity =0.
 * I will add one more layer to the neural network to see if that helps.

-## Questions for TAa
+## Questions for TA
 Add here some questions you have for us, in general or project-specific.

 ## For Milestone 3
 Shikhar: Did the intial preprocessing of the data.
 Helped in the process of determining which models to use.
-Helped in writing the report.</br>
+Helped in writing the report.</br></br>
 Shruti: Helped in the process of determining which models to use.
 Worked on further optimization of code after the intial model.
-Helped in writing the report.</br>
+Helped in writing the report.</br></br>
 Varun: Helped in the process of determining which models to use.
 Worked on coding the model and obtaining the results.
 Helped in writing the report.